valnub/Framework7-Plugin-Welcomescreen/README.md

   {
     id: 'slide0',
     picture: '<div class="tutorialicon">♥</div>',
+    title: 'Welcomescreen intro',
     text: 'Welcome to this tutorial.
 In the next steps we will guide you through a manual that will teach you how to use this app.'
   },
   {
     id: 'slide1',
     picture: '<div class="tutorialicon">✲</div>',
+    title: 'This is title 2',
     text: 'This is slide 2'
   },
   {